Recently updated on June 25th, 2024 at 09:21 am

 Day 8 – Reykjavik & Home

-Enjoy your final breakfast of cheese, smoked fish, yogurt, bread and eggs – that is staple you will find at most hotels and breakfast spots.
-Wander the streets to use up any stored energy before making the quick 40 minute drive to the airport.
+Enjoy your final breakfast of cheese, smoked fish, yogurt, bread, and eggs—a staple at most hotels and breakfast spots.
+Wander the streets to use up any stored energy before making the quick 40-minute drive to the airport.

 Final Thoughts

-This country delivered in every aspect and Iceland’s Ring Road is a road trippers dream.
+This country delivers in every aspect, and Iceland’s Ring Road is a road tripper’s dream.
 Long stretches of empty highways surrounded by the beautiful landscapes as far as you can see.
-It takes you through so many of the countries’ best natural attractions.
+It takes you through so many of the country’s best natural attractions.

 Leave any questions or additional thoughts in the comments below.